SISNRAM/League-Script-Tool/README.md

 .League of legends Client with a 1280 * 720 screen resolution.

-.A monitor with a 1920 * 1080 screen resolution.
+.A monitor with a 1920 * 1080 screen resolution. ( for autobot only other fuctions work on any resolution )

 .NET framework 4.7 installed on computer.